Terms and conditions of use for business@school

 (updated August 18, 2020)

-business@school (available at www.business-at-school.de, www.business-at-school.net, www.business-at-school.com, www.business-at-school.org, www.business-at-school.at, www.business-at-school.ch) is an initiative of the international consulting firm Boston Consulting Group (BCG).
+business@school (see www.business-at-school.net) is an initiative of the international consulting firm The Boston Consulting Group GmbH (BCG), Ludwigstraße 21, 80539 Munich.
 Since 1998, business@school's objective has been to give senior high school students a closer look at business, including hands-on experience, over the course of an entire school year.

-The business@school project covers one school year and is divided into three phases:
+A business@school project year runs for one school year and is divided into three phases: